wabbajack-tools/wabbajack/README.md

 You now also have the option to change some properties for your ModList.
 Users will see those information when they select your ModList before installation. **You can not change these properties during/after compilation!**

 When everything is correctly set up, click the begin button and wait for Wabbajack to finish.
 Depeding on your hardware, size of your MO2 folder and game of choice, this can take up anything from a few minutes to hours.
 Do note that whenever Wabbajack has an error you can restart the compilation and Wabbajack will resume at the exact position.

 Wabbajack is finished when you see _Done Building ModList_ in the log.
 At that point you can close Wabbajack and the `.wabbajack` file will be located in the same folder as `Wabbajack.exe`.

-### Creating a ModList from an Vortex installation

-**THIS IS STILL IN BETA** for more info see [this](#note-about-vortex-support) section.

-Before you start compiling a ModList, make sure that the Vortex download folder for your game of choice only contains mods downloaded from the Nexus.
-The `VortexCompiler` will create an MD5 hash for the archive and search the Nexus using said hash.

-Open Wabbajack and click on _Create a ModList_.
-Select Vortex and your game of choice.
-The _Staging_ and _Downloads_ folder will be filled automatically if they are at the default location.
-If you have changed these folders, be sure to change the paths in Wabbajack.

-When everything is correctly set up, click the begin button and wait for Wabbajack to finish.
-Depeding on your hardware, size of your Vortex staging folder and game of choice, this can take up anything from a few minutes to hours.
-Do note that whenever Wabbajack has an error you can restart the compilation and Wabbajack will resume at the exact position.

-Wabbajack is finished when you see _Done Building ModList_ in the log.
-At that point you can close Wabbajack and the `.wabbajack` file will be located in the same folder as `Wabbajack.exe`.